 2016 Holiday Gift Guide for Travel Buffs: Day 2

-Okay, the business travelers in your life probably already have a Mophie Juice Pack, the popular brand of case-and-extra-battery packs for mobile phones.
+Okay, the business travelers in your life probably already have a Mophie Juice Pack, the popular brand of case-and-extra-battery charger packs for mobile phones.
 We do—partly because they’re a travel essential for anyone who’s busy taking photos, using Google Maps, Snapchatting the kids, and texting the love of our lives (yes, that practically always means you).
 And partly because it’s just fun to say the word “Mophie” out loud.
-But here’s the deal: We’d probably stick with the Mophies we have instead of going out of way to get a new one.
-So, that’s where the aforementioned you come in.
+But here’s the deal: We’d probably stick with the Mophies we have, instead of going out of our way to get a new one.
+So, that’s where the aforementioned "you" come in.
 As Extra Pack of Peanuts points out, the Mophie Juice Pack Air is new this year, and it essentially gives you 200% more battery power.
 Between that and the optional 10,000 mAh USB battery pack in our Barracuda Carry-on (enough to juice our mobile phone 5X) we should be ready to conquer the world.
 Or at least not go crazy trying to find an airport power outlet.

 Maybe it’s just us (wouldn’t be the first time), but it just isn’t the holidays without “It’s a Wonderful Life,” a bottle of 25-year-old Bowman Islay single malt scotch, and our favorite stocking stuffer—the thoroughly unsexy, but hugely appreciated iTunes Gift Card.
 The higher the cash value, the better, of course.
 But wait.
-Isn’t this antithetical to the whole idea of personal, heartfelt gift?
+Isn’t this antithetical to the whole idea of giving a personal, heartfelt gift?
 Whatever.
-For travelers, long flight are a lot more bearable when you’re able to pull up your own choice of inflight entertainment, instead of whatever’s offered by the airlines (no, we don’t want to watch “Sully” or “United 93” inflight).
+For travelers, long flights are a lot more bearable when you’re able to pull up your own choice of inflight entertainment, instead of whatever’s offered by the airlines (no, we don’t want to watch “Sully” or “United 93” inflight).
 Trust us, don’t even think about it: Get us an iTunes Gift Card.

 To go along with aforementioned iTunes Gift Card.
 And the Speck Pocket VR, now that we think of it.
 These puppies pack noise-canceling features and Bluetooth connectivity so you can tune out your seatmates and enjoy a great movie of your own choice with as much clear sound as possible.
 Add in that Carry-on Cocktail Kit we posted about yesterday, and suddenly even coach isn’t sounding so bad.